 Imagine for a moment.

-Fully 70% of your people – not once – but regularly sharing their love for Jesus – their faith in Jesus with not-yet believers.
+Fully 70% of your people – not once – but regularly sharing their love for Jesus – their faith in Jesus with not-yet-believers.

-Many factors are drawing the Church of Jesus to this point, but a huge one is the demand that we as leaders drop the “magic thinking” that has existed for decades around evangelism.
+Many factors are drawing the Church of Jesus to this point, but a huge one is a demand that we as leaders drop the “magic thinking” that has existed for decades around evangelism.
 I know of what I speak.
 I thought this way for a long time.

 “One day someone – an inspired soul – is going to get the perfect way to share Jesus… Boy oh boy, watch out then!
 We are really going to be effective then.”

 I call that the “Big Boom” mindset.
 Waiting until we get it just right.
 Or waiting until the next “program comes out.

 All the while, the simple, childlike model (never a program) is right under our noses that runs throughout the scriptures.